|

 with traffic signals operated by the approaching train.
 The crossings near Bourne End Marina on the Marlow line were

-AOCLs but have now been converted to AHB.
+AOCLs but have now been converted to ABCL.

 - APRS